DAVIDCRUZ0202/davidcruz0202.github.io/_posts/2020-05-28-Classification-Project.md

 My final prediction on the test set gave me an accuracy score of 53%, meaning that I beat baseline by 2 points.
 This is better than not beating baseline, but I'd be happier to see a score higher than that!
 Here are some final takeaways for this project.

+## Where do most of the accidents occur?
 ![picture_of_accidents_by_state](https://github.com/DAVIDCRUZ0202/davidcruz0202.github.io/blob/master/assets/img/Accident%20states.PNG?raw=true)

 ![picture_of_causes](https://github.com/DAVIDCRUZ0202/davidcruz0202.github.io/blob/master/assets/img/Causes.PNG?raw=true)